| Household Hazardous Waste

 For environmentally friendly household products, visit U.S. EPA at http://www.epa.gov/dfe/ and Alameda County at http://www.stopwaste.org/home/index.asp?page=585.

-For more UW recycling options outside of Berkeley, visit the California Integrated Waste Management Board database.
+For more household hazardous waste recycling options outside of Berkeley, visit the California Integrated Waste Management Board database.